kevboh/KTBTaskQueue/README.md

 ## Author

-Kevin Barrett, kevin@littlespindle.com
+Kevin Barrett, kevin@kevboh.com

-If this helps you out or you think it's neat, check out the app that inspired it: http://airendipity.com.
+Like this sort of thing?
+Check out [Postlight](https://www.postlight.com), a digital agency that builds big, beautiful sites and apps.

 ## License

 KTBTaskQueue is available under the MIT license.
 See the LICENSE file for more info.